 This is a feast celebrated on the night of 29th and 30th of November.
 It’s believed to be a magical night suitable for the love spells, and was celebrated throughout the centuries mostly by the unmarried people who wanted to reveal their future husband or wife.
 Similar feasts are also observed for example in some parts of Ukraine, Slovakia, Russia, Germany, Austria and Romania.

 A BIT OF HISTORY – The original name of these celebrations was lost in history.
 The oldest historical sources confirm that this kind of custom was an old tradition in Poland already around 14th-15th centuries.
-Informations about Polish women who were sentenced to death for conducting wax divinations (described below) can be found in 16th-century documents.
+Information about Polish women who were sentenced to death for conducting wax divination (described below) can be found in 16th-century documents.

 Instead of a key, in the old days people were using for example woven straw or a horseshoe.
 People who find it impossible to get a proper key sometimes cut a shape of a key out of hard cardboard.
 In the past many people were using melted lead instead of the wax for the divination.